Lüshunkou: Russian base in Port Arthur

 The Russian Empire in 1898 coerced a lease from China of the Liaodong Peninsula and created the territory of Russian Dalian.
-It gained railroad right-of-way to join the Liaodong Peninsula to the Chinese Eastern Railway with a line running from Port Arthur to the Chinese city of Harbin, and systematically began to fortify the town and harbor at Port Arthur.
+It gained railroad right-of-way to join the Liaodong Peninsula to the Chinese Eastern Railway with a line running from Port Arthur to the Chinese city of Harbin, and systematically began to fortify the town and harbour at Port Arthur.
 Tsar Nicholas II believed this acquisition of a Pacific port would enhance Russian security, and extend its economic influence.
 He was also falsely informed that the British Empire was considering seizing the port.
-Nicholas founded Dalny (later Dalian) near Port Arthur and also on the Chinese Eastern Railway.
+Nicholas founded Dalny (later Dairen, now Dalian) near Port Arthur and also on the Chinese Eastern Railway.
 In 1902, the Russian viceroy de-emphasized Dalny, building a palace and cultural edifices at Port Arthur instead.
 All of these developments contributed to Japanese resentment towards Russia over competing imperial aims in Manchuria.

 Russo-Japanese War (1904–1905)

 Ten years later, Port Arthur again played a central role in war in China.
 After the Boxer Rebellion (1900–01) had been extinguished by an international Eight-Nation Alliance of troops, the Imperial Russian Army refused to withdraw its reinforcements from Manchuria and instead began to fortify and garrison the entire route along the Southern Manchurian Railway.
 With this development, Japan proposed the two powers meet and discuss their respective roles in eastern Manchuria, as the area was considered being in their respective spheres of influence.
 Talks were conducted between 1902 and 1904.
 While numerous proposals and agreement papers were generated between the two powers, Russia continued the de facto annexation of territory through fortification and garrison, if not de jure; while employing stalling tactics in its negotiations.
-In the end, with over two years of intensive bilateral negotiations having gotten nowhere in clarifying each country's rights, prerogatives, and interests in Manchuria, Japan attacked Port Arthur and the Russian fleet without declaring war in February 1904.
+In the end, after more than two years of intensive bilateral negotiations failed to clarify each country's rights, prerogatives, and interests in Manchuria, Japan attacked Port Arthur and the Russian fleet without declaring war in February 1904.